Skip to main content

 Frequently Asked Questions about CSOs

-How do I reserve the P-Card to make purchases for my Chartered Student Organization (CSO)?
+How do I reserve the p-card to make purchases for my chartered student organization (CSO)?

 Please note: requests should be submitted via the "forms" section in SLU Groups a minimum of 48 business hours in advance of need.
 This includes requests to take the card off-campus or use for online purchasing.

 1. P-Cards are designated solely for purchases related to your student organization.
-NO personal purchases are allowed.
+No personal purchases are allowed.

-2. For every purchase made, the original, tax-free, itemized receipt must be returned to the Student Involvement Center immediately when you return the P-Card.
+2. For every purchase made, the original, tax-free, itemized receipt must be returned to the Student Involvement Center immediately when you return the p-card.

-3. Only the individual who checks out the P-Card has authority to make purchases with it.
+3. Only the individual who checks out the p-card has authority to make purchases with it.
 You are not allowed to pass the card from one individual to another for multiple purchases or from one organization to another.

-5. When you pick up the P-Card, you will be required to sign it out.
-The receipt/P-Card should be brought to the office the following morning.
+5. When you pick up the p-card, you will be required to sign it out.
+The receipt/p-card should be brought to the office the following morning.

 Use of the p-card must be approved before check out.
-If you have any questions about using the P-Card, please contact us at involvement@slu.edu or at 314-977-2805.
+If you have any questions about using the p-Card, please contact us at involvement@slu.edu or at 314-977-2805.

-Approved posters may be put up by group members around campus, with the exception of Busch Student Center and the residence halls.
-Up to seven copies of the poster may be given to the front desk of the Busch Student Center to be posted around the building.
-Publicity for the residence halls must be given to the Office of Resident Life, DuBourg 157, and will be put up by RAs.
-When your poster is approved, you will receive a sheet that lists all posting policies and approved locations.
+Group members may put up approved flyers and posters around campus, with the exception of Busch Student Center and the residence halls.
+Groups may give up to seven copies of the poster to the information desk on the second floor of Busch Student Center to be posted around the building.
+Groups must give publicity for the residence halls to the Office of Housing and Residence Life, DuBourg 157, and will be put up by RAs.
+When your poster is approved, you will receive a list of all posting policies and approved locations.
+If posters are posted improperly, the University has the option to charge your group $50.

 If I want to start a new organization on campus, what is the first step?